 Make a routine that is suitable for you.
 Prioritize your time according to your needs.
 Some of the factors to consider while managing your time are your work, school, family, hobbies, health, so on and so forth.

-Make Your Own Morning, Day, and Night Routines
+Your Morning, Day, and Night Routines

 Measure your day by its effectiveness.
-Again, make sure you are being productive and doing what needs to be done.
+Again, make sure you are productive and doing what needs to be done.
 Manage your time accordingly.